noodlefrenzy/coreos-azure/README.md

 $ cp bin/fleetctl /usr/local/bin
 ```

 CoreOS security works off the principle that if you have the credentials to ssh into the cluster you are also authorized to manage it.
 The next step is to setup an environment variable so that fleetctl knows to tunnel over ssh to control the cluster.
+We'll use the first instance in the cluster to tunnel our fleetctl requests.

 ```
 $ export FLEETCTL_TUNNEL=[your cloud service].cloudapp.net:22001